Dell-Networking/ansible-role-dellos-snmp/README.md

 The ``dellos-snmp`` role is built on modules included in the core Ansible code, version 2.2.0.

 ## Example playbook
-The following example uses the dellos.dellos-snmp role to completely set up the SNMP server attributes.
+This example uses the dellos.dellos-snmp role to completely set up the SNMP server attributes.
 The example creates a ``hosts`` file with the switch details and corresponding variables.
 It writes a simple playbook that only references the dellos-snmp role.

 > **NOTE**: You automatically get access to all tasks to configure SNMP features by including this role.